mzebrak/pygame-conways-game-of-life/README.md

 # Conway's Game of Life

 My PyGame implementation of Conway's Game of Life.</br>
+This implementation involves treating all edges of the grid as stitched together yielding a toroidal array.</br>
-Be sure to check the features and controls below :smiley:
+Be sure to check all of the features and controls below :smiley:

 ## Sections